import-js/eslint-plugin-import/docs/rules/order.md

 Note the new line after `import type E from './';` but before `import a from "fs";`.
 This new line separates the type-only imports from the normal imports.
 Its existence is governed by [`newlines-between-types`][27] and _not `newlines-between`_.

-> \[!IMPORTANT]
+> [!IMPORTANT]
 >
-> In certain situations, `consolidateIslands: true` will take precedence over `newlines-between-types: "never"`, if used, when it comes to the new line separating type-only imports from normal imports.
+> In certain situations, [`consolidateIslands: true`][25] will take precedence over `newlines-between-types: "never"`, if used, when it comes to the new line separating type-only imports from normal imports.

 The next example will pass even though there's a new line preceding the normal import and [`newlines-between`][20] is set to `"never"`: